Protesting the G8/G20

 This attitude meant working across old political lines and creating the space for respectful and honest debate.
 People will not always agree on the best way forward or the best decisions, but we want to build structures to be able to debate our ideas and defend our positions, and be willing to listen to the ideas put forward by others and change our minds.
 This, we think, is better than taking the position that we can only work with those with whom we are completely politically aligned with.

-Solidarity Kjipuktuk / Halifax has been involved with and supportive of a number of social movements, anti-racism, environmental justice, decolonization efforts and labour struggles in Halifax over the last several years.
+Solidarity Kjipuktuk / Halifax was involved with and supportive of a number of social movements, anti-racism, environmental justice, decolonization efforts and labour struggles in Halifax.

 In 2019, we renamed our organization Solidarity Kjipuktuk / Halifax to recognized the Mi’kmaw name for the land we organize on.

-The organization is still evolving, but it has developed a method of practice and politics that is more than a simple reaction.
-It has created a democratic, membership-based organization that is committed to strengthening social movements and creating political alternatives to capitalism.
+The organization evolved over its 10 year existence, developing a method of practice and politics that were more than a simple reaction.
+Solidarity Kjipuktuk / Halifax created a democratic, membership-based organization that was committed to strengthening social movements and creating political alternatives to capitalism.

 Members of Solidarity Kjipuktuk / Halifax voted to dissolve the organization in late 2021, and the dissolution was publicly announced in January of 2022.
 Decision to dissolve was made in an amicable and comradely manner after considerable discussion, consultation, and reflection by the membership of the organization.